 Before I do so, however, it’s important to note that Aristarchus and Archimedes both persisted in seeing the stars as fixed lights shining down from the border of a perfect sphere that held the Earth, the Sun, the Moon, and all of the other heavenly bodies near its center; this held true for them regardless of the exact arrangement of said bodies in relation to one another.
 Thus the lack of stellar parallax in the night sky would seem to be as strong an argument as ever against heliocentrism.

 But rather than taking this lack as incontrovertible proof that the Earth must occupy a fixed, unchanging point in space, Archimedes, quite possibly following the lead of Aristarchus before him, argued that it could instead mean that the stars were simply so far away that the Earth’s movement around the Sun was insignificant by comparison — so insignificant that no change in the apparent positions of the stars could be observed from the Earth.
-Whether it originated with Aristarchus or Archimedes, this was a brilliant stroke of insight: we now know that the stars do in fact “move” in the sky as the Earth ambles along in its orbit — the phenomenon known as stellar parallax does exist — but the shifts are too tiny to be observed with the naked eye alone.
+Whether it originated with Aristarchus or Archimedes, this was a brilliant stroke of insight.
+We now know that the stars do in fact “move” in the sky as the Earth ambles along in its orbit — in other words, the phenomenon known as stellar parallax does exist — but the shifts are too tiny to be observed with the naked eye alone.

 Archimedes’s reasoning at this last stage is so patently flawed — not a quality for which the man is generally known — that we have to question how seriously he really meant for anyone to take his conclusion.
 The treatise would seem to have been written primarily as a proof of concept of sorts, in order to demonstrate how his new system of writing very large numbers might be used for just about the largest number anyone in his world would ever need to write.
-In his mind, the rest may have been no more than an exercise in mathematical fun and games — a temptation to which the great mathematician and proto-scientist was far from immune, as we’ve already seen.
+In his mind, the rest may have been no more than an exercise in mathematical fun and games — a temptation to which the great mathematician and proto-scientist was anything but immune, as we’ve already seen.

-While Archimedes provides the most detailed account of Aristarchus’s theory that has reached us today, he was not the only ancient writer to mention it.
+While Archimedes provided the most detailed account of Aristarchus’s theory that has reached us today, he was not the only ancient writer to mention it.
 The other texts that remain to us mostly describe the controversy that surrounded the introduction of the theory rather than the theory itself, making it clear that Aristarchus faced an immediate backlash from many of his peers.
 There is some debate among modern historians as to what extent the reaction may have had a religious component.
 A piece of seemingly affirmative evidence is provided by a passage in Plutarch which states that another Alexandrian astronomer “thought to lay an action for impiety against Aristarchus.”
 And adding a bit of circumstantial fuel to this fire is the fact that Aristarchus’s mentor Strato was well-known for his advocacy of a strict atheistic materialism; he was one of the first philosophers to argue for a universe composed only of matter and energy, with no room for gods.

 Still, we must also allow that a pagan religious milieu which actually worshiped the Sun as one of the greatest of all the gods would not necessarily have taken heliocentrism as quite so dangerous a challenge to its dogma as Christianity later did during the time of Nicolas Copernicus and Galileo Galilei.
 Likewise, we must allow that there were in fact legitimate empirical objections to be made from the data that was to hand in ancient Alexandria.
 For anyone who hewed to the notion that the simplest explanation for a phenomenon is most likely to be the correct one, the apparent absence of stellar parallax which Archimedes had used to conclude, whether facetiously or in earnest, that the stars were really, really far away could still be taken as prima-facie evidence that the Earth didn’t move at all.